 Signs that an animal is living in your roof include:

-Birds and squirrels bringing nesting materials to your home
+- Birds and squirrels bringing nesting materials to your home

-Animal poop on your roof on near the roof
+- Animal poop on your roof on near the roof

-Scratching and other sounds from the attic
+- Scratching and other sounds from the attic

-Holes or signs of chewing in your roof or attic
+- Holes or signs of chewing in your roof or attic

 Be sure to contact a roofing professional about this problem.
 While an animal control professional can remove the animal, your roofer can fix the damage in the roof and make the roof less accessible for animals, preventing further damage.

 3. Crumbling Shingles, Loose Granules